||Dordogne, south central France

 We will be staying in comfortable 3-star hotels with private baths.
 The hotels will reflect the rich culture and atmosphere of the region.
 Needless to say, the food is wonderful!
 Breakfasts and dinners are served at the hotels and lunches are picnic style along the trail.

-It is easiest to fly into Paris and take the train to Brive-la-Gaillard.
-You may also fly to other airports in France–Toulouse or Bordeaux, for example.
-You may want to allow an extra day in Paris on each end of the trip to allow for travel time and to accommodate flight schedules.
+It is most convenient to fly into Bordeaux and take the train to Perigueux.
+You may also fly to other airports in France, Paris for example.
+There are frequent, direct trains from Paris Montparnasse train station to Bordeaux.
+We recommend arriving a day or early to allow for adjusting to the time difference and to accommodate any travel or luggage delays.
 Please contact us for help with trains and travel.

-The trip will end with a group transfer back to the Brive-la-Gaillard train station, arrive in Brive around 1:30 pm.
-From Brive, it is possible to take a train to Paris or other points in France and beyond.
+The trip will end with an early afternoon group transfer to the Sarlat-la-Canéda train station.
+From Sarlat, it is possible to take a train to Bordeaux and other points in France and beyond.
 Please allow for travel time when making air reservations.

 area provided when completing your registration forms.